What to do if your universal credit reduces or stops

 advance or budgeting advance

-Money may also be going out to repay other debts, for example:
+Money might also go out to repay other debts, for example:

 rent arrears